marcoag/ros_gazebo_ws/README.md

 ## 5. Develeloping with ROS

 When working with ROS we use workspaces.
-A workspace is a directory containing ROS 2 packages.
-Before using ROS 2, it’s necessary to source your ROS 2 installation workspace in the terminal you plan to work in.
-This makes ROS 2’s packages available for you to use in that terminal.
+A workspace is a directory containing the ROS 2 packages you will develop.
+Before using ROS 2, it’s necessary to source your ROS 2 installation workspace (with the binaries) in the terminal you plan to work in.
+This makes ROS 2’s installed packages available for you to use in that terminal.

 You also have the option of sourcing an “overlay” – a secondary workspace where you can add new packages without interfering with the existing ROS 2 workspace that you’re extending, or “underlay”.
 Your underlay must contain the dependencies of all the packages in your overlay.
 Packages in your overlay will override packages in the underlay.
 It’s also possible to have several layers of underlays and overlays, with each successive overlay using the packages of its parent underlays.